Explore History in the Real World

 • Kim Tulipana, Associate Director of Public, School, and Digital Programs, The Huntington Library, Art Museum, and Botanical Gardens.

-Booksnake is supported by the National Endowment for the Humanities under the Digital Humanities Advancement Grant program.
+Booksnake has been supported by the National Endowment for the Humanities under the Digital Humanities Advancement Grant program.
 Special thanks to Jennifer Serventi, Elizabeth Tran, and Brett Bobley.

 • HAA-287859-22, “Booksnake: Building and Testing an Augmented Reality Tool for Embodied Interaction with Existing Digitized Archival Materials,” Level II, 2022–24.

-• HAA-304169-25, “Booksnake: Development and Dissemination of a Scholarly App for Comparing Digitized Archival Materials in Physical Space using Augmented Reality,” Level II, 2025–27.
+• HAA-304169-25, “Booksnake: Development and Dissemination of a Scholarly App for Comparing Digitized Archival Materials in Physical Space using Augmented Reality,” Level II, awarded 2025.

 Copyright and licensing information is available here.